BatchClayderman/generalReviewComments/README.md

 ### 子图没有子标题

 Regarding the figures containing subplots, for each subplot, there should be a caption below it, consisting of a marker (like (a), (b), and (c)) and a description connected by a space character.
 The caption of each subplot should be editable outside the subplot instead of being embedded in the subplot.
+The authors can retain the descriptions marked (a), (b), (c), etc. in the main captions of the figures.

 ### 未使用三线表